 The IRS says your diary should include, at a minimum:

 - Date and type of specific wager or wagering activity

-- Address or location of gambling establishment
+- Name & address or location of the gambling establishment

 - Amount won or lost (source)

 Revenue Procedure 77-29 says you could also record things like the table number for table games, and slot machine number for slots.
 It couldn't hurt. (source)